 Welcome dear feast of Lent, says George Herbert.

 I can't count how many people have said to me over the years, “ I just LOVE Lent!”
 But Lent, in the Northern Hemisphere is when you're running out of the winter stores and the greens have not yet sprouted in the earth and you're half starved.
-It's a fast imposed by the land and climate made holy by practice.
+It's a fast imposed by the land and climate made holy by prayer and practice.

 When Bill and I lived on the farm with the Community of the Holy Spirit*, we grew and preserved most of our food.
 Every spring, all of us (the sisters, guests, interns, resident companions) wondered aloud what our own stores would be like if we didn't use freezers (which use energy).
 Trying to live close to the land and reflecting on food this way opens to us the fragility of life and the abundance we take for granted.
 I mean, we could just go to the A&P and pick up all sorts of wonderful foods at any time of year if we wanted to.
 But we rarely did.
 And there was lots of frozen kale in that freezer – which is just as awful as you are imagining it right now.